camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 ### Wildfly 10

 The pre-built Camunda 7.5 distribution ships with Wildfly 10, whereas 7.4 comes with Wildfly 8.
-Camunda 7.5 is supported on Wildfly 8.2 and 10.0 such that a Wildfly upgrade is not required when migrating from 7.4 to 7.5.
+Camunda 7.5 is supported on Wildfly 8.2 and 10.0 such that a Wildfly update is not required when migrating from 7.4 to 7.5.

 ### Oracle WebLogic Server 12c R2